google-research-datasets/hiertext/README.md

 **NOTE** In evaluation, lines and paragraphs are defined as the union of pixel-level masks of the underlying word level polygons.

-### Sample test output
+### Sample output on the validation set

-We attached a sample output file in compressed form, `sample_output.gz`, to this repo.
-Use `gzip -d sample_output.gz` to uncompress it and pass to `--result`.
+We attached a sample output file in compressed form, `sample_output.jsonl.gz`, to this repo.
+Use `gzip -d sample_output.jsonl.gz` to uncompress it and pass to `--result`.
 You should be able to see the scores as those in `sample_eval_scores.txt`.
-These are the outputs and resutls of the Unified Detector (line based) model in our paper.
+These are the outputs and results on the validation set of the Unified Detector (line based) model proposed in our paper.
+Note the results are different from the ones reported in the paper which are computed on the test set.

 ### Evaluation on the test set